Unique Classification

 edited_by

-Name of author of any edits conducted on the class outcome (if applicable)
+Name of the author of any edits conducted on the class outcome (if applicable)

 version